 That high barrier meant you needed massive projected returns just to break even.
 Automation flips this logic.

 When you use an opinionated system like Maintouch, you aren't paying for hours worked.
 You're paying for outcomes.
 The system acts as the technical auditor, the content strategist, and the execution arm all at once.
 It automatically identifies technical issues and pushes fixes through your CMS.
-It drafts content based on your actual sales calls and first-party data, which you can see in a demo.
-It manages backlink procurement without you having to send cold emails.
+It drafts content based on your actual sales calls and first-party data.
+It automatically lands backlinks without you having to send cold emails.

 You remove the headcount, which drastically lowers the denominator in your ROI calculation.